marywarrington/repeat-counter-Feb19-codereview/readme.md

 ## Known Bugs

-_This application is not fully designed and may have unknown bugs._
+_This application does not handle punctuation, and does not return partial matches._

 ## Support and contact details